-As CEO of Fine Grain Property in Ireland I speak to business leaders daily about the criteria they apply in deciding the location for their business or its expansion.
+As part of my role with Fine Grain Property in Ireland I speak to business leaders daily about the criteria they apply in deciding the location for their business or its expansion.
 No matter the industry, size, operation or service, their top priority is always the same – recruiting and retaining talent.

 The question is how do you get the edge over your competitors and best position your business to succeed in this war for talent?